HanulChoe/2020-1-OSS-CRUD-program/README.md

  ###  2-4 save_list
       When selected the option ‘4’ This function implement.
       This function stores information in the current structure in the computer as a study.txt file.
-      If saving data succeed print out “saved txt.”(Figure 9).
+      If saving data succeed print out “saved txt”.
 After that student.txt is created.

  ## 3. Update
       When selected the option ‘6’ This function implement.
 Program print the message ‘select to update information option.